-In accordance with the requirements of Rule 15c2-12 promulgated by the Securities and Exchange Commission under the Securities Exchange Act of 1934, as amended (the "Rule"), unless the Notes are purchased for the purchaser's own account, as principal for investment and not for resale, the District will enter into a Disclosure Undertaking at closing, the form of which is attached hereto as "APPENDIX C." A purchaser buying for its own account shall deliver a municipal securities disclosure certificate that documents its intent to purchase the Notes as principal for investment and not for resale (in a form satisfactory to Bond Counsel) establishing that an exemption from the Rule applies.
+In accordance with the requirements of Rule 15c2-12 promulgated by the Securities and Exchange Commission under the Securities Exchange Act of 1934, as amended (the "Rule"), unless the bonds and/or Notes as purchased for the purchaser's own account, as principal for investment and not for resale, the District will enter into separate Disclosure Undertakings for the Bonds and the Notes at closing, the forms of which are attached hereto as "APPENDIX C" with regard to the bonds and "APPENDIX D" with regard to the Notes.
+A purchaser buying for its own account shall deliver a municipal securities disclosure certificate that documents its intent to purchase the bonds and/or the Notes as principal for investment and not for resale (in a form satisfactory to Bond Counsel) establishing an exemption from the rule applies.